How prescription pills can help with sustainable weight loss

 What medications for weight loss are available?

-Found health care professionals offer a variety of safe, effective medications to use for weight loss, such as semaglutide, naltrexone, bupropion, Saxenda, and more, that can be tailored based on your unique needs.
+Found health care professionals prescribe a variety of safe, effective medications to use for weight loss, and they personalize your treatment plan based on your unique needs.
+Read more about these drugs in our dedicated medication index.
 Some are brand-name pharmaceuticals, and others are generic.
 By offering generic medications with the same clinical benefits and strict quality standards, Found ensures its members have access to affordable weight-related care.

 About Found